-Pretend for a moment that you’re an Uber driver and a complete stranger is paying money to get into your car.
+Pretend that you’re an Uber driver for a moment, and a complete stranger is willing to pay money to get in your car.

 Why would a stranger do that?

-They are in your car because they need to get from one point to another and they are paying you to take them there.
+They are in your car for one reason.
+They need to get from one point to another, and they are paying you to take them there.

 You are the driver (or in this case, the writer) and your blog is the vehicle they're hoping will take them where they want to go, NOT where you want them to go.

 Many bloggers try to “convince” their readers to click their affiliate links, sign up for their email newsletter, or perform some other action that benefits them, the blogger.
 And when their readers don’t do those things, they get frustrated and wonder why.

 It’s one of the most common questions bloggers and online marketers ask,

 “Why is no one clicking my links?”